Tricertops/SwiftToolbox/README.md

 - Property wrapper for clamping values `@Clamped(0...1)` or `@Clamped(0...)`.

-- Property wrapper `@UserDefault` with proper semantics and with support for observation.
+- Property wrapper `@UserDefault` with proper semantics, supports for enums, and observation of changes.